GCSAA Golf Course Environmental Profile first phase

 on U.S. Golf Courses

-The Golf Course Environmental Profile is a groundbreaking project begun in 2006 that is designed to develop a comprehensive environmental profile of golf courses in the United States.
-The project is funded by GCSAA's philanthropic organization, the Environmental Institute for Golf, and The Toro Giving Program.
+The Golf Course Environmental Profile is a groundbreaking project that began in 2006 and was designed to develop a comprehensive environmental profile of golf courses in the United States.
+The first phase of the project was funded by GCSAA's philanthropic organization, the Environmental Institute for Golf, and The Toro Giving Program.

-The project consists of a collection of five surveys, the results of which are analyzed and published in the peer-reviewed scientific journal Applied Turfgrass Science, as well as in a comprehensive report and in Golf Course Management magazine.
+The project consisted of a collection of five surveys, the results of which were analyzed and published in the peer-reviewed scientific journal Applied Turfgrass Science, as well as in a comprehensive report and in Golf Course Management magazine.

 Volume I: Property Profile and Environmental Stewardship of Golf Courses